 Apart from this, tourists from all over have often frequented this little Bengali village and enjoyed the truly close-to-nature experience it has to offer.
 Kamarpukur is also known for its peculiar cottage industry products like pipes of ebony used in hookahs, sweet meat produces like jilapi and nabat and various fabric and textile-based products.

-Tourist Places in and around Kamarpukur
+Tourist Places In And Around Kamarpukur

-Festivals and Celebration
+Festivals And Celebration

 Kamarpukur tourism sees a surge when festivities hit in the months of March and April.
-The locals jubilantly celebrate and worship the Goddess Manasa during a festival dedicated to the Lord Shiva.
+The locals jubilantly celebrate and worship the goddess Manasa during a festival dedicated to the Lord Shiva.
 Festivities include chanting mantras and singing songs for 72 hours straight.
 All of the songs are of a devotional genre and the atmosphere in the village is worth experiencing.

-How to Reach Kamarpukur
+How To Reach Kamarpukur

-As Kamarpukur is a major tourist destination, it is linked well with other major places in town by air, road and rail.
+As Kamarpukur is a major tourist destination, it is well linked with other major places in town by air, road and rail.